TeeWrath/votely/README.md

 ---

-**Built for a college project by [Your Name].
+**Built for a college project by Subroto Banerjee.
 Powered by Flutter and Python.**
 ```

----

-Let me know if you want this saved as a `.md` file or if you'd like help with screenshots or README polishing!